Association for Experiential Education

-The Association for Experiential Education, or AEE, is a nonprofit, professional membership association that promotes experiential education.
+The Association for Experiential Education (AEE) is a nonprofit, professional membership association that promotes experiential education.
 Currently based in St. Petersburg, Florida, USA, it was founded in the early 1970s in Boone, North Carolina by a group of educators who believed that the core of learning is enhanced by experiential forms of education.

 Membership

 AEE members have affiliations in education, recreation, outdoor and adventure programming, the environment, mental health, youth development, programming for people with disabilities, service learning, and organizational development.
 Professionals, organizations, and students who share the mission and vision of AEE join to benefit from and contribute to the network of resources championing experiential education.
 This includes the publication of an academic journal, as well as regional and international conferences.

 Publications

-The association publishes the Journal of Experiential Education in collaboration with SAGE Publications.
+The AEE hosts a clearinghouse of information about experiential education and publishes the Journal of Experiential Education, in collaboration with SAGE Publications since 2013.

 Conferences

-AEE hosts eight regional conferences and one international conference annually, which jointly serve more than 1,800 attendees with hundreds of workshops, prominent speakers, continuing education units, regional and networking opportunities, and entertainment.
+The AEE has hosted an annual international conference since 1972.
+In addition, it conducts eight regional conferences which jointly serve more than 1,800 attendees with hundreds of workshops, prominent speakers, continuing education units, networking opportunities, and entertainment.
+The AEE also has a Therapeutic Adventure Professional Group which offers webinars, pre-conference events, and bestows an annual award.

 Educators, practitioners and students from around the world come together at these events with the goal of developing professionally, and promoting, defining, and applying the theories and practices of experiential education.